The process of becoming a CWI Provider has been fully revised. Please check out this revamped page to learn about the path to becoming a CWI Provider.

 As representatives of the AMGA and providers of the CWI curriculum – we look for dedicated educators with comprehensive teaching and/or mentoring experience that are committed to helping students succeed.
-In addition to climbing and technical expertise, being able to articulate written and verbal feedback is an essential skill for those interested in becoming a provider.
-We are also seeking individuals who are committed to creating inclusive learning environments for all aspiring climbing instructors.
-The process of becoming a CWI Provider is outlined below.
+In addition to climbing and technical expertise, being able to articulate written and verbal feedback is an essential skill for those interested in becoming a Provider.
+We are also seeking individuals who are committed to creating inclusive and supportive learning environments for all aspiring climbing instructors.

 Minimum training level required:

 a.
 Document (a minimum) of 25 classes or clinics - which equates to between 50-100 hours

 b.
 This will include the audience: youth group, adult group, climbing team members, school group, or private individuals

 c.
 As well as the topic of your class or clinic: lead climbing, lead belaying top rope belaying, bouldering technique, climbing movement, or staff training